pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

   * in addition to plain UIMA/uimaFIT and GATE-CREOLE descriptors, OpenMinTeD also supports Argo descriptors
   * ensure that you describe appropriately the functionalities of the software, both through the OMTD-SHARE ontology class [function](/components_function.md) as well as in a free text description, supplying more information for the use
 * **Scalability**: to ensure that provided software components can be scaled as required for different workloads, it is recommended that they are implemented in a stateless fashion, i.e. without the need to maintain information about one or more documents and the need to share this information with other instances of the same component
 * **Re-usability of ancillary knowledge resources**: please, keep ancillary knowledge resources, e.g. models, annotation resources, etc., separate from the component itself; document and upload these also in the OpenMinTeD Registry following the procedure described in [_**Guidelines for providers of ancillary knowledge resources**_](/guidelines_for_providers_of_ancillary_resources/README.md).
 If you want to refer to these resources from the software metadata record, please add also the resource identifier in the relevant metadata element.
+You will find a list of recommended ancillary knowledge resources [here](/guidelines_for_providers_of_sw_resources/recommended-knowledge-resources.md); feel free to let us know of other resources that you think should be added to this list.

 Further recommendations that contribute to interoperability include the following: